Tell us about you! Where are you from, what was life like growing up?

 My sister recently won a battle with breast cancer and the oncologists at Mass General in Boston would do acupuncture on her while she was going through chemo.
 I sat with her during one of her treatments and was fascinated by the use of it.
 To me, this showed the benefits that acupuncture provides to patients.
 What are the health benefits that you have seen of acupuncture?

 I have witnessed many patients recover from surgeries and car accidents much quicker with acupuncture treatments.
 Often patients come in and say that their doctors are surprised at how quickly they are recovering.
 One of the most rewarding aspects of treating patients has been working with women and fertility.
 It is often an emotional journey, but once they become pregnant it is quite an amazing experience.
 Acupuncture is very effective in improving egg quality, regulating a woman’s menstrual cycle and helping with ovulation.
 Acupuncture and functional medicine work so well together as with the personal example of my 13 year old son Noam who was struggling in school.
 He was getting C’s & D’s on his report card.
 It was a nightmare trying to get him to do his homework.
 He was experiencing brain fog, hard to focus and concentrate in school and at home and a constant stomachache and bloating.
 At this point I decided to do an Organics Acid Test to check his neurotransmitter function, brain function, inflammation, energy, fat and carb metabolism.
 I also did a stool test to look for any parasites, bacteria & yeast.
 When the tests came back I saw that he had several parasites & bacteria that were causing the brain fog.
-We started him on amino acids that helped to clear the brain fog, other supplements to clear the digestive issues and we dramatically changed his diet.
+We started him on amino acids that helped to clear the brain fog, other supplements, like vital reds, to clear the digestive issues and we dramatically changed his diet.
 The results were amazing in just a few weeks.
 He is able to focus in school more easily and is now getting A’s & B’s on his report card.
 This had a huge influence on my family and myself personally.
 I have also treated adults in my clinic with similar symptoms that were struggling in their personal and professional lives.
 The results they experienced were life changing.

 Click here to set up an appointment at the Ballard Acupuncture Center.